chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/README.md

 ## Building MiniCPBP

-We build *MiniCPBP* using Maven. simply go to the MiniCPBP directory, and run the build command:
+We build *MiniCPBP* using Maven.
+Simply go to the MiniCPBP directory, and run the build command:

 ```
 $ cd MiniCPBP
 $  mvn install -Dmaven.test.skip=true
 ```

-The output of build process ends with lines like this, which indicates a successful build:
+The output of the build process ends with lines like this, which indicates a successful build:

 ```
 [INFO] ------------------------------------------------------------------------